masolimano/maneage/README.md

     language](https://en.wikipedia.org/wiki/Scheme_(programming_language)),
     not a custom language for the management) will allow a fully working closed environment on the host system which contains the instructions on how to build the environment.
-It also allows separate versions of a software to co-exist, so it is not necessary to change important programs (that have been updated for example) to run a particular reproduction pipeline.
-The fact that with Nix or Guix, the instructions to build the dependencies is also inherently included, makes them a much better solution than binary containers like [docker](https://www.docker.com/) which are essentially just a black box and only usable on the given CPU architecture.
-The initial running of Nix or Guix and setting up the environment can also be included in a `Makefile` of this pipeline to be fully automatic.
-The software tarballs (to be used by Nix or Guix) can also be uploaded/archived, as we do now, and they can be instructed to get the tarballs for building the environment from there.
+These package managers can also co-exist with the package manager of the host's operating system and they allow separate versions of a software to be present.
+Thus it is not necessary to change existing programs on the host system (that have been updated for example) to run a particular reproduction pipeline.
+The availability of the instructions to build the programs and environment with Nix or Guix, makes them a better solution than binary containers like [docker](https://www.docker.com/) which are
+    essentially just a binary (not human readable) black box and only usable on the given CPU architecture.
+The initial running of Nix or Guix and setting up of the environment can also be included in a `Makefile` of this pipeline, and thus be fully automatic.
+The software tarballs (to be used by Nix or Guix) can also be uploaded/archived, as we do now.
+These package managers can then be instructed to get the tarballs for building the environment from there.